-Is a form of sexual abuse where children are sexually exploited for money, power or status.
+Is a form of sexual abuse and can be a one-off occurrence or might happen over time.
+All children and young people, including 16- and 17-year-olds, can experience child sexual exploitation.
+Children are sexually exploited for money, power or status.
 It can involve violent, humiliating and degrading sexual assaults.
 In some cases, young people are persuaded or forced into exchanging sexual activity for money, drugs, gifts, affection or status.
 Consent cannot be given, even where a child may believe they are voluntarily engaging in sexual activity with the person who is exploiting them.
 Child sexual exploitation does not always involve physical contact and can happen online.
 A significant number of children who are victims of sexual exploitation go missing from home, care and education at some point.
 (See 4.3 for signs related to sexual abuse).